zwclarinet/zwclarinet.github.io/collections/_posts/2025-09-01-bu-dma-experience.md

 In my own experience, I didn’t find the coursework or qualifying exams particularly “hard” in a traditional sense—but they were **designed to be selective**.
 The most difficult part was managing time during the first two years.
 Daily ensemble rehearsals fragmented my schedule, yet I had to prepare for exams, complete coursework, and meet recital requirements.

 At the same time, I was actively performing outside of school, teaching students, and even participating in competitions.
-During these three years, I **won two major competitions**, maintained **ongoing teaching commitments**, and performed frequently in the Boston area.
+During these three years, I **won two major competitions** at BU, maintained **ongoing teaching commitments**, and performed frequently in the Boston area.

 This experience taught me how to **juggle multiple high-level responsibilities without sacrificing quality**.
 That’s perhaps the most valuable lesson I took away from BU: not just how to play or teach better, but how to **sustain excellence under pressure**.